Recent days have seen the gold price rise to 2-month highs as markets desperately seek a safe haven from mounting geopolitical tensions.

 While most of us don’t want to contemplate financial affairs during the holiday season, it seems that macro events may well force our hand.
 Infact, we’ve seen more first time buyers this year than ever before as the realisation of a brave new world hits home.

 As well as the political tensions in Korea, economic instability over the medium term seems likely to further support gold and undermine stocks.
 Coverage of Brexit has managed to push some of the real concerns under the radar.
 The Pound weakened last week when the UK’s Monetary Policy Committee announced lower growth forecasts and poor a wage outlook.
 Concerns increase about a growing debt bubble in the UK with car leasing debt at all-time highs and credit card debt coming under pressure from maturing zero-interest offers.
 With interest rates on the rise in the US, that may put pressure on others to follow.
-With rates at historical lows, it doesn’t take too much of a rise to increase mortgage payments by a high percentage.
+With rates at historical lows, it doesn’t take too much of a rise to increasing mortgage payments by a high percentage.
 This all combines with continental hardship which hasn’t recovered much from the financial crisis of the past decade, and recently we’ve seen both French and German banks requiring Government support.

 All this uncertainty and instability could push the gold price higher, especially if the Pound comes under further pressure.

-With UK coins being completely tax free, buying Sovereigns and Britannias can act as a hedge against political and economic unrest.
+With UK coins being completely tax-free, buying Sovereigns and Britannias can act as a hedge against political and economic unrest.
 Adding gold bullion to your SIPP can provide balance and peace of mind to your long-term savings plans.